shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

 * Traditional NLP techniques do not capture semantic meaning
 * Words with similar meaning (e.g., "good" vs "excellent") are treated differently
-* Sparse matrices are inefficient for large datasets
+* Sparse matrices can be inefficient for large datasets

 ---